 Senior Recitals: Each student performs a Senior Recital as part of the Music Department graduation requirements.
 This is a 40 to 60-minute performance showcasing the skills and repertoire they have developed through private lessons, classes, and ensemble study.
 The performance should demonstrate the depth of their technical proficiency, style, interpretation and overall musicianship and professionalism.
 The recital serves as a senior project, and is essentially an independent study overseen by the Department Chair.

 Student Performances: Our Concert Series includes Classical Recitals, Jazz Concerts, The Opera, and a number of other specialty events.
-Last year, in addition to in-house performances, Academy Music students performed at the legendary Jazz Showcase, Winter’s Jazz Club, The Athenaeum Theatre, The Museum of Contemporary Art, A Red Orchid Theatre and Curtiss Hall, and had the honor of performing alongside Grammy Award-Winning ensemble Eight Blackbird, world-renowned saxophonist Seamus Blake, and The Chicago Symphony Orchesta.
+Last year, in addition to in-house performances, Academy Music students performed at the legendary Jazz Showcase, Winter’s Jazz Club, The Athenaeum Theatre, The Museum of Contemporary Art, A Red Orchid Theatre, and Curtiss Hall, and had the honor of performing alongside Grammy Award-Winning ensemble Eight Blackbird, world-renowned saxophonist Seamus Blake, and The Chicago Symphony Orchesta.
 Furthermore, jazz students held a regular Saturday gig at Andy’s Jazz Club during the spring.

 Lecture Series: Each year, the music department hosts a number of performances and lectures by world-renowned performers, educators, composers, and music industry professionals.
 In the past couple of years, Academy Music students have experienced master classes with Yo-Yo Ma and Renee Fleming, among others.

 Juries: At the end of each semester, students are required to perform a Jury for a panel of Music Faculty.
 This should reflect work done in their private lessons at The Academy.
 Juries are meant to replicate college auditions.

 More about the Music Department